 Top 5 Things Required For Cybersecurity Insurance Coverage

 Cybersecurity insurance is something you should invest in and has seen drastic growth in recent years.
 It started as a rarely sought coverage.
-Though, it has now grown into a business necessity.
+However, it has now grown into a business necessity.
 Anyone can experience cyber-attacks, so companies and businesses especially need to be looking into investing in the protection of their valuable information and devices.

 Growth of Ransomware and Cyber-Attacks